Can I get paid as a family caregiver? Yes, here’s how

 If you're wondering whether a family member can get paid to be a caregiver, here's what you need to know.

-The emotional and financial tolls associated with being a family caregiver are well-documented: According to AARP research, around 38 million people in the U.S. provide unpaid care to family members.
+Serving as a family caregiver to an older loved one is, inarguably, extraordinarily hard work.
+According to AARP research, around 38 million people in the U.S. provide unpaid care to family members.
 On average, unpaid family caregivers not only lose out on wages, but spend an average of 26% of their household income on caregiving costs — from home modifications to therapists, medical equipment and in-home care needs.

-This financial stress, on top of the mentally and emotionally taxing job of providing care for an elderly loved one, has taken a serious toll on caregivers.
-Research by AARP found that 50% of caregivers feel that caregiving has increased their level of emotional stress.
-The same study found that “4 in 10 caregivers (39%) … rarely or never feel relaxed.”
+This financial stress, on top of the mentally and emotionally taxing job of providing care for an elderly loved one, has taken a serious toll on caregivers, with research from AARP finding that 50% of caregivers feel that caregiving has increased their level of emotional stress.

-Given the high — literal — costs to family caregivers, not to mention the physical and emotional toll, many wonder: Can I get paid to take care of my mother, father, or family members?
-Fortunately, there are several programs that allow you to get paid to be a family caregiver and even offer resources that help with the responsibilities of caregiving.
+Given the high — literal — costs to family caregivers, not to mention the physical and emotional toll, many wonder: Can I get paid to take care of my mother, father or family members?
+Yes, here’s how.

-As you’ve read, there are many resources available that can help put dollars back into the pockets of family caregivers.
-However, it’s hard to come up with an average amount of what to expect to be paid as a family caregiver because programs vary so widely, state by state as well as by circumstance.
+When it comes to family caregiver pay, programs vary state by state, as well as by circumstance.
 Many of these offerings, such as Medicaid’s self-directed services, allow a certain amount of an individual’s Medicare funds to be allocated to a family caregiver.
-The amount that an individual will receive will vary based on the state they reside in, the plan they have in place, and the amount of care required.
+The amount that you receive will vary based on the state you reside in, the plan you have in place, and the amount of care required.

 Here’s another example using the Veteran Directed Care Program (more on this shortly): In California, eligible family caregivers of veterans can earn between $8-$21 per hour through The Veteran Directed Care (VDC), up to $3,261 per month through the A&A Pension, up to $1,882 per month through the Housebound Pension benefit, or up to $2,750 per month through the Program of Comprehensive Assistance for Family Caregivers (PCAFC).